 This year, the MHRA performed an inspection focusing on reference safety information, with a focus on both my teams.
 Preparing for the inspection process and sitting in on the mock interviews of my colleagues helped me to understand the differences in processes between the charity and other pharmaceutical companies and gain a wider appreciation for the regulatory guidelines involved in clinical trials.

-Working Groups and Experiences
+Working groups and experiences

 CDD students can also get more direct input into CDD initiatives through working groups, such as the Data Sharing Working Group, Patient Involvement Working group and the CDD Comms champs.
 As I had previous experience writing for various student publications, I was interested in joining the Comms Champs, a working group which aims to share CDD successes with the rest of the charity through internal newsletters, like Spotlight, or with the public, through external-facing communications created with the CRUK press office.
-As part of my work with the Comms Champs, I was able to exercise my writing skills for internal news pieces but also initiate and organise for CRUK to speak at Pint of Science, an international science festival which shares scientific research with the public.
+As part of my work with the Comms Champs, I was able to exercise my writing skills for internal news pieces but also initiate and organise for Cancer Research UK to speak at Pint of Science, an international science festival which shares scientific research with the public.

 The patient involvement group was another team I thoroughly enjoyed contributing to; the Cancer Insights Panel which I was able to observe in the first few months of my placement was fascinating, seeing how much collaboration and patient input goes into all patient-facing documents made me appreciate how well-thought-out the decisions behind the structure, design and phrasing of certain documents were.
-This led me to be involved in an initiative to translate informed consent documents for non-English speaking patients and a project where CRUK collaborates with Stitch, to create a clinical trial app that enables patient feedback.
+This led me to be involved in an initiative to translate informed consent documents for non-English speaking patients and a project where Cancer Research UK collaborates with Stitch, to create a clinical trial app that enables patient feedback.

-Tharushi Wijesiriwardena Medical Writing and Pharmacovigilance Placement Student
+Tharushi Wijesiriwardena, Medical Writing and Pharmacovigilance Placement Student

 July 2021-July 2022